mcbookshelf/bookshelf/docs/modules/hitbox.md

 However, some entities like paintings and item frames return more complex dimensions.
 ```

-*Example: Get the hitbox of an armor stand:*
+*Example: get the hitbox of an armor stand*

 ```mcfunction
 execute summon minecraft:armor_stand run function #bs.hitbox:get_entity